Secodis/TSS-WEB/Controls/SSDLC_Security-Tests.md

 3. **Test Data:** Test data MUST NOT contain confidential or personal (PII) data references.

-4. **Independent Test Execution:** The execution of security tests MUST NOT be affected by perimeter security systems (e.g., a web application firewall).
+4. **Segregated Test Execution:** The execution of security tests MUST NOT be affected by perimeter security systems (e.g., a web application firewall).

 ## 2. Defect Handling